 An enjoyable ferry ride will take you to this temple and the structure of the temple is a beauty in itself.
 The inherited rock-cut figures inhabiting the structure are a unique example of Assamese craftsmanship.
 The representation of Shiva, Surya, Ganesh, Devi and 10 avatars of Lord Vishnu are worth observing.
 The main shrine can be reached by a flight of steps and the temple is worth a visit when in Guwahati.

-Umananda Temple Information
+Umananda Temple Travel Tips

 - It is a religious place so head should be covered at all times.